Itskampitojha/lift-simulation/README.md

 ## Demo

-A live demo of the Lift Simulation project can be accessed at [your-live-demo-url](https://lift-simulation-roan.vercel.app/).
+A live demo of the Lift Simulation project can be accessed at [Here](https://lift-simulation-roan.vercel.app/).

 ## Contributing

 Contributions are welcome!
 If you have suggestions for improvements or new features, feel free to create a pull request or open an issue.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 ## Acknowledgments